 Table 1 - Notes: the coordinates are GDA 94 zone 56 and were obtained from a hand held GPS with a nominal accuracy of +/- 3m, the RL from this type of GPS is not considered accurate.
-The hole was vertical.
+All drill holes are vertical.